 15. Pementos de Padrón

 However, Padrón peppers are not typically spicy – only about 15% are spicy and even then it’s not overwhelming.
 The Galicians have a saying “Os pementos de Padrón, uns pican e outros non” , which translates as “Padrón peppers, some are hot, some are not”.
-The peppers are so tasty that they just take their chances!
+The peppers are so tasty that you just take your chances.

 If you are able to find and try each of these items while in Spain, you’ll have a great grasp on the cuisine and the main staples of the Spanish diet.
 Of course, there are hundreds of other things that will tempt you, as well.
 I could spend a whole year in cities like San Sebastian and never tire of the delicious pintxos there.

 If I missed your favorite one, let me know in the comments and I’ll add it on!